erik-edmonds/portfolio/README.md

 # Necessary Fixes
 - Cards aren't showing properly on mobile
-- Card canvases scroll with the page, when background enabled
+- Card bounces at inconsistent timing than canvas
+  - FIX: It's because of improper rendering.
+Need memoization to improve performance.
+    - Update filtering in ProjectSection.tsx and the handleFilter function.
 - Expanded card doesn't transition to right location
 - 3D Model disappears on click

 # Optimizations
-- Change imports to dynamic imports, so they will be loaded when needed instead of immediately

-# Nice To Haves
+# Post-Deployment
 - Frosted glass over canvas, which disappears on hover
 - Better background, one that highlights parallax more
 - Custom theme
+- - Change imports to dynamic imports, so they will be loaded when needed instead of immediately
+- PWA